 2014 saw Clement's big screen directorial debut: mock-documentary What We Do In the Shadows, based on a 2006 short he made and starred in with old friend Taika Waititi.
 Clement's interest in vampires stems from childhood; he recalls starting a vampire gang at primary school, donning plastic teeth and trying to scare smaller kids in a Transylvanian accent.

 Directed by Clement and Waititi, the Shadows feature film explores life and flatting for a group of vampire friends who live in Wellington and try to get invited into bars.
 Clement plays Vladislav, aged 862.
 The movie premiered in early 2014 in the midnight section of US festival Sundance.
 A run of largely positive reviews and international press — plus a Moa win for New Zealand's best self-funded film of 2014 — followed Shadows' successful local release in June that year.
-Three spin-offs are in the works, all with Clement's involvement: werewolf movie We're Wolves, and two TV series: "reality show" Wellington Paranormal, which Clement is helping direct, and a Shadows series being made overseas.
+Three spin-offs are in the works, all with Clement's involvement: werewolf movie We're Wolves, and two TV series: a Shadows series set in New York, and "reality show" Wellington Paranormal, which Clement helped direct.

 In 2017 Clement was named as a recipient of the Laureate Award by The Arts Foundation.